|

 There is no clear definion.
 Mostly you define:

-egg shape in the same way as between the circle, the figure of the circle
+shape in the same way as between the circle, the figure of the circle and

 top

-and F2 have a constant sum, form an ellipse.
+or foci F1 and F2 have a constant sum, form an ellipse.
+The ellipse

 The ellipse is the formula of a relation.